Frequently Asked Questions:

 - Maintenance phase

 If you are experiencing swelling, phase 1 is where the treatment starts; if there is no or light swelling, then treatment will begin at phase 2.
 The first phase is quite intensive and may include several appointments per week for about two to four weeks.
 Sonja will take measurements weekly to determine when a maintenance compression garment can be fitted.
 Once the garment is ready, the second, or maintenance phase starts.
-In the maintenance phase the lymphedema is stable and controlled, and you are able to manage it.
+In the maintenance phase the lymphedema is stable and controlled, and you are able to manage it by yourself.
 You may also choose to undergo clusters of manual lymph drainage treatments in the maintenance phase, to further improve lymph drainage and skin condition.

 Following cancer treatment, it is common to feel tired and lack a normal level of energy.
 Depending on the treatment procedure, you may also be unable to resume normal activities because of decreased range of motion and muscle strength.
 Sonja will help you and your body get back into shape again, allowing you to resume a normal life and activities you have enjoyed before.